MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/boot-error-troubleshoot.md

-### YamlMime:Landing
-metadata:
+---
 title: Troubleshoot boot errors in Azure virtual machines
 description: This article helps link you to articles to troubleshoot boot errors in Azure virtual machines. ms.service: virtual-machines ms.collection: windows ms.tgt_pltfrm: vm-windows ms.workload: infrastructure ms.date: 07/31/2024 ms.topic: landing-page
 page_type: landing
 ms.custom: sap:My VM is not booting
-  appliesto: Windows VMs
+---
 # Troubleshoot Azure virtual machines boot errors

+**Applies to:** :heavy_check_mark: Windows VMs

 This article helps you troubleshoot the common boot errors that you may encounter when you start an Azure Windows virtual machine (VM).